Investigating Memory in Model-Free RL with POPGym Arcade: Network Architecture

 \section{Network Architecture}

-\paragraph{PQN} Our Q-network combines spatial feature extraction with decision policy learning through a JAX/Equinox implementation.
-The network processes batches of 256×256 RGB images through four convolutional blocks, followed by three dense layers with intermediate normalization (\cref{tab:network_architecture}).

-\paragraph{PQN $\times$ RNN} Our recurrent Q-network extends the base architecture with explicit memory handling through a hybrid CNN-RNN-MLP design.
+\paragraph{PQN} Our recurrent Q-network uses a hybrid CNN-RNN-MLP design.
 The RNN combines a 512-channel input tensor x with a 5-dimensional one-hot encoded last action vector from POPGym Arcade, processes these through its 512-unit hidden state, and generates 256-dimensional output features (\cref{tab:rnnnetwork_architecture}).

+\paragraph{DQN} Equivalent to the PQN architecture. \paragraph{PPO} For PPO, we employ a fully decoupled architecture with distinct policy and value networks.
+Each network adopts a hybrid CNN-RNN-MLP structure identical to PQN, comprising a visual encoder that produces a 512-channel embedding followed by a two-layer recurrent block with 512 hidden dimension.
+The Output of RNN is subsequently mapped to a 5-dimensional categorical distribution for the actor and a scalar value estimate for the critic (\cref{tab:actor_critic}).